How to Develop a SaaS Billing System: Best Practices and Strategies

 - It's easier to churn on a free package.
 The more we pay for things, the more we value them.
 While a free-to-use version of your SaaS product makes widespread adoption simple, it also makes it easy for users to adopt a throwaway mentality, increasing churn as a result.

 - It can devalue your core service.
-If your product solves a painful, expensive problem for free, your users have may resent having to eventually pay for the service.
+If your product solves a painful, expensive problem for free, your users may resent paying for the service eventually.

 Key Features of SaaS Billing Solutions